You can use InfraNodus to extract keyword suggestions from Google and to know what else people search for when they use a certain search query.

 When create our content (or an online shop), we will be sure to mention "combat sports" next to "arts martiaux" as people are actively searching for those two phrases in the same context.

-Step 7: Reiterate.
-We recommend to repeat this action several times to get a comprehensive list of keyword ideas.
+We recommend repeating this action several times to get a comprehensive list of keyword ideas.